MicrosoftDocs/azure-docs/articles/active-directory/external-identities/customers/how-to-app-login-domain.md

 When your organization is created, the initial domain name, such as ‘contoso.onmicrosoft.com,’ is also the primary domain name.
 The primary domain is the default domain name for a new user when you create a new user.
 Setting a primary domain name streamlines the process for an administrator to create new users in the portal.
 To change the primary domain name:

 1. Make sure you're using the directory that contains your customer tenant.
-Select the **Directories + subscriptions** icon in the portal toolbar.
+Select the **Directories + subscriptions** icon in the toolbar.
 1. On the **Portal settings | Directories + subscriptions** page, find your customer directory in the Directory name list, and then select **Switch**.
 1. Go to Azure **Active Directory** > **Custom domain names**.
 1. Select the name of the domain that you want to be the primary domain.